What To Know

 Step 4: Select Reset Sound.

-Step 5: Click Yes to confirm your choice.
+Step 5: Click Reset to confirm your choice.

 Step 6: Play something on your TV and see if the lip sync problem has been resolved.